jacobmakarsky/pepe/packages/contracts/README.md

 #### Creating a genesis file

-Optimism expects that certain contracts (called "predeploys") be deployed to the L2 network at pre-determined addresses.
+Pepe expects that certain contracts (called "predeploys") be deployed to the L2 network at pre-determined addresses.
 We guarantee this by creating a genesis file in which certain contracts are already within the L2 state at the genesis block.
 To create the genesis file for your network, you must first deploy the L1 contracts using the appropriate commands from above.
 Once you've deployed your contracts, run the following command: